 The following drugs have the potential to cause hyperhidrosis, or excessive sweating that can potentially make your body odor more noticeable, according to a January 2013 review in Drug Safety:

-Fix it: If you suspect a new medication is causing a sudden increase in body odor, talk with your doctor.
+Talk with your doctor about your sudden increase in body odor and your prescriptions.
 In some cases, you may be able to try a lower dose or switch to a different medication.
-If not, switching to a prescription-strength antiperspirant might also be helpful.
+If not, switching to one of the best deodorants or a prescription-strength antiperspirant might also be helpful.

 A pimple-like or pus-filled spot in your underarm can often be an odor culprit, especially if you notice that just one armpit smells after showering.